rarible/protocol/docs/getting-started/managing-sdk.md

 ---
-title: Sdk Setup Tutorial
+title: Managing SDK and connecting wallets
-description: Step by step process of setting up Multichain SDK
+description: Step-by-step process of setting up Multichain SDK and connecting blockchain wallets
 ---

-# Managing SDK ang connecting blockchain wallets
+# Managing SDK and connecting blockchain wallets

 We're glad you're here!
 It means that you gave us a chance.
 Now it's our turn.

 You are able to do cool things with NFTs using Rarible Protocol like:

-- minting
+* minting
-- burning
+* burning
-- selling
+* selling
-- transferring
+* transferring

 And basically, everything else that you can imagine.
-There is just one step in-between which is setting up an SDK.
+There is just one step in-between, which is setting up an SDK.
-Of course that you just can use a [template](https://github.com/kolberszymon/union-sdk-template.git) which we prepared for you and have it all set up in no time.
-Nevertheless, sometimes you just want to know what's under the hood and how to set it up from scratch.
-That's what we'll do in this document.
-Are you as excited as me?
-Let's get started

-### The Fastest Way to set up Multichain SDK

-Clone the [template](https://github.com/kolberszymon/sdk-template-updated) which we prepared for you.
+The fastest way to set up Multichain SDK is to clone the [template](https://github.com/kolberszymon/sdk-template-updated) which we prepared for you.
 It already has all the necessary packages installed.

 ### Configure all wallets you want to use

-In order to add a wallet of your choice (like fcl, mew, beacon, flow) you have to append chain it into Connector create in src/sdk/connectors-setup file.
-In sdk-template there is only Metamask implemented, if you want to add other ones, please refer to official rarible/sdk tutorial [there](https://github.com/rarible/sdk/tree/master/packages/connector#usage-with-rarible-sdk).
+In order to add a wallet of your choice (like fcl, mew, beacon, flow) you have to append chain it into Connector create in `src/sdk/connectors-setup` file.
+In sdk-template there is only Metamask implemented, if you want to add other ones, please refer to official tutorial [there](https://github.com/rarible/sdk/tree/master/packages/connector#usage-with-rarible-sdk).

 ```typescript
 // Example of adding new wallet handler